Myth: Foster Children Are Damaged and Troublemakers

 The difference between fostering and adopting is that fostering is a temporary solution, aiming to reunite the child with their birth parents.
 Adoption, on the other hand, is permanent.
 If the court decides that a child in the foster system is eligible for adoption, it means their family is not a suitable fit to care for them.
 For example, if you are a foster parent and your foster child becomes eligible for adoption, you must undergo the legal process of adopting the child from the foster care system.

-Myth: Foster Children Are Placed in the Foster Care System Solely Due to Trauma Caused by Abuse or Neglect
+Myths About Fostering: Foster Children Are Placed in the Foster Care System Solely Due to Trauma Caused by Abuse or Neglect

 Foster children enter the foster system for various reasons, including neglect, trauma, abuse, or the death of both parents.
 While abuse and neglect are common reasons, sometimes their biological parents are found to be unfit, abandon their children, or voluntarily place them in the foster system.
 Additionally, some children are taken from their homes because their parents are incarcerated and there’s no one left to care for them.